 In addition to neurons, the nervous system contains other types of cells – glial cells.
 These cells also perform essential functions.
 For example, the major function of some glial cells is axon myelination – an electrical insulation of axons, without which electric impulses along axons would be propagating even slower.

 The brain consumes a considerable amount of energy of the body – around 20% – and constantly requires oxygen and glucose.
 If oxygen or glucose uptake to the brain is temporarily constrained, neurons very soon start to act incorrectly and disintegrate, so the person dies in a few minutes.

 The brain has a remarkable plasticity – as we learn, our brains change: certain synapses are getting strengthened, which at a molecular level means that more neurotransmitters bind to receptors in those synapses.
 Also, new synapses are being formed and some old synapses are being lost all the time, especially when we learn.
 In general, these mechanisms are called a synaptic plasticity.

 The basic unit of logic in the brain is not a neuron cell.
 Molecules such as neurotransmitters, receptors, and maybe some others represent the smallest logic units in the brain.

-Most likely, we can specify the complete number of basic logic units in the brain as a total number of receptors in all synapses of the brain.
+Most likely, we can specify the complete number of basic logic units in the brain as the total number of receptor/neurotransmitter pairs in all synapses of the brain.
 Different studies show the different numbers of receptors in different types of synapses. (http://www.jneurosci.org/content/jneuro/27/8/2135.full.pdf).
 If we assume that the average number of receptors in a single synapse equals 100, then the total number of these receptors in the brain must be around 100 × 100 hundred trillion, which is 1019.
 This is a staggering number.

 Strategies for human brain augmentations